solliancenet/developing-web3-workshop/04_Polygon.md

 12. When you have copied the key, you will need to create a `.env.local` file in which to store it.
 Follow these steps:

-    1. From the left treeview of the Gitpod environment under the root folder /learn-web3-dapp locate the file `.env.example`.
+    1. From the left treeview of the Gitpod environment under the root folder `/learn-web3-dapp` locate the file `.env.example`.

     2. Right click the file and select **Rename**.
-Change the name to just `.env.local`
+Change the name to `.env.local`

     3. Double click the `.env.local` file to open it in a new editor panel.